 (By the way, I can't let this verse go by without pointing out the fact that the Greek word for "teachings" is "paradosis" which is translated as "tradition" in English in other places in the NIV, but the translators made the decision in this one instance to bend the rules and use "teaching" apparently because they did not want to promote the idea that tradition can be a good thing.)

 Paul also instructed his disciple Timothy to pass on his oral teachings to other men who would also pass them on to others.

 You then, my son, be strong in the grace that is in Christ Jesus.
-And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.

 We have no writings of Timothy in the Bible.
 So what became of the teachings of Paul which Timothy heard and was told to pass on?
 Are they lost forever?